Wedding Photography at Southwark Register Office/Camberwell House

 Many photographers would find the presence of the videoing guest a little intrusive.
 However, I think he adds to this photo and shows what a happy occasion it was.

 During COVID-19, Southwark set up the waiting room as an alternative statutory register office.
 I photographed a few weddings there.
-The couple were told beforehand that photography wouldn't be allowed.
-On the day, there was no problem, though.
+The couple were told beforehand that photography wouldn't be allowed, though.
+On the day, there was no problem.

 Discretion and respect for the occasion are essential, but having no specific 'rules' is lovely.
-For this reason alone, it is worth recommending the Southwark Registry Office as an exceptional venue for your small wedding, civil partnership or same-sex wedding ceremony.
+For this reason alone, the Southwark Registry Office is worth recommending as an exceptional venue for your small wedding, civil partnership, or same-sex wedding ceremony.

 Moving around means your photographer can choose the best angle to capture all the critical wedding moments, such as the groom picking up his bride's ring.

-Shooting from behind the registrar means giving the photos added context with her inclusion in the shot.
+Shooting from behind the registrar in the Garden Room means adding context to the photos by including her in the shot.

 This photograph intrigues me: The happy couple only have eyes for each other.
 But the guests on the left find something very amusing out of shot and are trying to stifle their sniggering.